Focus areas: International trade and investment, Asia, competition law, and economic globalization

 Merit E. Janow is an internationally recognized expert in international trade and investment.
 She has extensive experience in academia, government and business, and has been deeply involved with the Asia-Pacific region for her entire life.

 Janow became Dean of the faculty of Columbia University’s School of International and Public Affairs (SIPA) in July 2013.
 SIPA is a leading school of international and public affairs in the United States, with more than 1,300 graduate students and 75 full time faculty.
-As Dean, she has strengthened the school by launching new programs and initiatives in the areas of technology and public policy – with a focus on cyber security and the digital economy – and central banking and financial policy.
+As Dean, she has strengthened the school by launching new programs and initiatives in the areas of technology and public policy – with a focus on cyber security and the digital economy – entrepreneurship and policy, and central banking and financial policy.”
 She also has grown SIPA’s faculty; supported the creation of new research centers; and completed a capital campaign and inaugurated SIPA’s second and most ambitious capital campaign.

 For the past 25 years, Dean Janow has been a professor at both SIPA and Columbia Law School.
 She teaches graduate courses in the digital economy, international trade and investment law and policy, comparative antitrust law, and China in the global economy.
 She has held a number of leadership positions at the University.
 She is co-director of the APEC Study Center at Columbia Business School and previously served as Chair of the Committee for Socially Responsible Investing which oversees the proxy voting of shares owned by the Columbia University endowment.
 Janow has written three books and numerous articles and frequently speaks before business, policy, and academic audiences around the world.